liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 Q: How does polyml do pretty-print?<br/>
 A: i.e, codetree's pretty printing is done in BaseCodeTree.sml.

+Q: Is there any way to iter over a tuple?
+A: Maybe you should instead use list if you have such need.

+Q: It's said that SML's polymorphic only applies to value, but not function etc.
+Type inference has some restrictions. why?
+And it's said that it has some connection with ref type.
+A:

 # Doubts
 - functors definition: